Skip over main navigation

 Dropping off donations

-The best place to stop in the car to drop off donations to us is on Stockwell Street which can be accessed by turning down Argyle Street and continuing onto Stockwell Street [see map above].
-If you pull in near the carpark on your right and call us on 07768 307674 we will come out and help you take your donations to the lock up where we store them.
+The best place to stop in the car to drop off donations is on Stockwell Street, which can be accessed by turning down Argyle Street and continuing onto Stockwell Street.
+If you pull in near the side of the shop and call us on 07768 307674, we will come out and help you take your donations to the shop.
 If you would like to arrange an alternative time to donate to our shop please contact Liz on 07768 307674.

 We welcome the following items